JanSharp/inserter-throughput-lib/readme.md

 ## Documentation through Annotations

-This mod contains type annotations for the [LuaLS](https://github.com/LuaLS/lua-language-server).
+Aside from the documentation in this file, the mod also contains type annotations for the [LuaLS](https://github.com/LuaLS/lua-language-server).
 If you are using said language server I would recommend to **extract this mod** and put it in a place the language server can see, such as the workspace itself or in a library path of the language server.
 I **recommend against cloning the source** because it contains dev only test files which create several prototypes and modify the editor controller.

 If you are not seeing type information on the return value of `require("__inserter-throughput-lib__.inserter_throughput")` you can try adding `---@type InserterThroughputLib` at the end of that line (or on a new line above).
 Same goes for the `vector` file, use `---@type VectorLib` for that.
+This assists with cases where the language server cannot resolve the `__mod-name__` prefix in the require call.

 For completeness I'll also point you to [FMTK](https://github.com/justarandomgeek/vscode-factoriomod-debug/blob/current/doc/workspace.md) which has support for LuaLS as well, and this mod is using some of the type definitions that FMTK generates from the machine readable documentation of Factorio, such as LuaEntity, LuaEntityPrototype or MapPosition, etc.